 - Data in the object store: The object store (such as Amazon S3, Azure Blob Store) usually serves as the primary source of truth for data for our customers.
 Encryption for data at rest is generally up to the cloud provider.
 QDS provides the hooks to integrate with the encryption options provided in the object store itself.

 - Temporary data in HDFS: Encryption for temporary data in HDFS is already available via a simple checkbox in the cluster settings.

-- GDPR and CCPA frameworks with Delta Lake Tables and Apache Ranger
+- GDPR and CCPA frameworks with Delta Lake Tables and Apache Ranger.

 Delta Lake Tables and Apache Ranger address distinct requirements of granular data access control and granular delete/merge/update respectively.
-Qubole Data Services help organizations govern data in their data lakes across multiple engines.
+Qubole Data Services helps organizations govern data in their data lakes across multiple engines.
 It also makes them future-proof for newer regulations while dealing with the massive volume and velocity of data.